Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 Does a home warranty cover a refrigerator that stops cooling?

-Yes — in most cases, a refrigerator that stops cooling is covered under a standard home warranty.
-The root cause is typically a failed compressor, evaporator fan, condenser coil issue, or faulty thermostat, all of which are covered components.
+Yes, in most cases, a refrigerator that stops cooling is covered under a standard home warranty.
+The root cause is typically a failed compressor, evaporator fan, condenser coil issue, or faulty thermostat, all of which are covered components on plans like AHS ShieldGold, ShieldPlatinum, and 2-10 Pinnacle.
 A technician will be dispatched to confirm the cause, and if it's a covered part, the repair will be authorized beyond your service fee.
 If the unit is beyond repair, a replacement may be issued subject to your plan's coverage cap.

 Will a home warranty replace my refrigerator or just repair it?

 Home warranty companies default to repair whenever possible.
-Replacement is only authorized when a technician determines that the unit cannot be repaired or that repair costs are uneconomical — often when repairs would exceed roughly 50% of the unit's replacement value.
-The replacement provided will be a comparable model, not necessarily identical to your original, and is subject to your per-claim coverage limit.
+Replacement is only authorized when a technician determines that the unit cannot be repaired or that repair costs exceed roughly 50% of the unit's replacement value.
+The replacement provided will be a comparable model, not necessarily identical to your original, and is subject to your per-claim coverage limit (which ranges from $2,000 on AHS ShieldGold up to $7,000 on First American Premium).
 You can sometimes request a cash settlement instead, which gives you more flexibility in choosing a replacement.

 Is the ice maker covered under a home warranty?

-In-unit ice makers are covered under most mid-to-premium home warranty plans.
-Base or entry-level plans may require an add-on for full ice maker protection.
+In-unit ice makers are explicitly covered on most mid-to-premium home warranty plans in 2026, including AHS ShieldGold and ShieldPlatinum, where the icemaker is part of the published refrigerator component list.
+Some providers treat the refrigerator ice maker as a separate add-on, so always confirm in the contract.
 The external ice and water dispenser on the door is commonly excluded from base plans but may be covered in higher-tier options.
-Always confirm your specific plan's component list to know exactly what's included before filing a claim.
+Confirm your specific plan's component list to know exactly what's included.

 How much will a home warranty pay for a refrigerator repair or replacement?

 Coverage limits vary significantly by provider and plan.
-In 2026, per-claim limits range from $2,000 on entry plans (like AHS ShieldGold) up to $7,000 on premium plans (like First American's Premium tier).
-You'll also pay a service call fee of $75–$125 per claim.
+In 2026, per-claim limits range from $2,000 on entry plans (like AHS ShieldGold and 2-10 Pinnacle) up to $7,000 on premium plans (like First American's Premium).
+You'll also pay a service call fee averaging $108 per claim in 2026, with most providers in the $75 to $150 range.
 If your repair or replacement cost exceeds your plan's cap, you'll be responsible for the difference, making it important to choose a plan with limits that match your appliance's value.

 What maintenance do I need to perform to keep my refrigerator warranty valid?

 Most home warranty providers require that appliances be properly maintained to remain eligible for coverage.
 For refrigerators, this means cleaning condenser coils at least once a year, checking door seals regularly, replacing water filters on schedule, and ensuring proper ventilation around the unit.
-Keeping documentation of these tasks — such as receipts for professional service or photos of clean coils — is essential.
-Claims can be denied if the technician finds evidence of neglect or deferred maintenance.
+Keeping documentation of these tasks, such as receipts for professional service or photos of clean coils, is essential.
+Claims can be denied if the technician finds evidence of neglect or deferred maintenance, which industry analysts identify as one of the top three denial triggers.

 Compare Home Warranty Options in Ohio